openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-2. Open directory of the code samples release created when you built the samples earlier:
+2. Open the directory of the code samples release created when you built the samples earlier:
 @sphinxdirective
 .. tab:: Linux